Mahsak89/Tictactoe/README.md

 - The board is easy to use and by hovering on tails you can see who is turn is it.
 You will hear a click sound when you play your turn as well.

-- On the play page when you are done with your moves, the winner box will come up and tell you who is the winner or if it is a raw.
+- On the play page when you are done with your moves, the gameover box will come up and tell you who is the winner or if it is a raw.

 - Players can easily find social media apps for the game in the footer of each page.